 A number of accessories are also built around the 1020 system:

 - Many different sizes of inserts available for growing plants in

 - The trays support 3 different sizes of pots for larger plants

 - Can also support seed starting trays

 - Humidity domes, typically for very young seedlings

 We purchase what are called “heavy duty” 1020 trays.
 These are made from substantial plastic and they last many years.
 The common 1020 tray is very lightweight and typically can’t be used for more than one or two growing seasons.
 Tray brands we use include PermaNest, Bootstrap Farmer and Sprouter Quad.

-The humidity domes are a great accessory.
+Humidity domes are a great accessory.
 They allow you to easily increase the humidity within the tray.
 This is helpful for initial seedlings that are at risk of drying out too quickly.
-We also use them when we transplant our seedlings into their final container or insert.
-After a few days, the domes are removed.

 Using the 1020 system meant we could get rid of our “hodge podge” of various seed starting equipment we had previously.
 We could say, “If it doesn’t fit in a tray, it doesn’t belong in our system.”
 This really helped with organization and storage, since we were no longer having to manage so much different equipment.

 The Basics Of Seed Starting – A Seed Starting Tray!